 Rehabilitation.
 Pretty soon, I could make dynamic splints and innovate quite a few of them.
 That too at a cost, too low, to be imaginable.
 The follow up compliance was made successful by providing these highly economical yet highly effective splints absolutely free.
 Results were encouraging.
 Contractures and stiffness were scarce.
 Practice grew.
 Results were there for everybody to appreciate.
 Honest and straight forward.
 Transparent.

 The next focus was updating the knowledge and skills.
 Conferences and purchasing as many books as possible was closest I could get.
 I built up a huge personal library at personal expense.
 Travel was the next thing .This took me to east.
 Dr. Fu Chan Wei, Dr David Chuang in Taiwan, Singapore, and Dr. PC Ho in Hong Kong.
 Brachial plexus, wrist arthroscopy added to the list of my practice.

 Introspection.
 Documentation and review of the results helped in constant self-assessment and critical appraisal to enhance future outcome.

 Today, when I look back, I feel destiny played in my favor to make me a hand surgeon.
 Today, when colleagues, who watch me operate on intraarticular phalangeal fractures, nerves and artery are awestruck at the ease and finesse with which the tissue is handled.
 All thank to my teachers and training programme of different countries and different centers.
 All on the shoulders of the Doyens who molded my carrier.

-I am blessed to be a hand surgeon.
-Thanks to my teachers .
+I’m blessed to be a hand surgeon.
+Thanks to my teachers.
+Thank to my parents.
 Thank Almighty for molding my destiny.